- 50 minutes

 - 120 minutes

-David demonstrates every technique at least twice: first, on a PowerPoint slide with numbered steps, and second, in the subscription-based Office 365 version of Excel.
+David demonstrates every technique at least twice: first, on a PowerPoint slide with numbered steps, and second, in the subscription-based Microsoft 365 (formerly known as Office 365) version of Excel.
 David will draw your attention to any differences in the older versions of Excel (2010, 2013, 2016, and 2019) during the presentation as well as in his detailed handouts.
 David also provides an Excel workbook that includes most of the examples he uses during the webcast.

 Topics/Areas Typically Covered: